(888) 815-0802Sign In

 Artificial Intelligence (AI) has caused a huge buzz in the business world, where its uses are varied.
 One survey found that 63% of executives who have implemented AI in their business reported it led to an increase in revenue.

 “Artificial Intelligence will absolutely continue to be a trend, however, where and how it’s going to be used in sales is up to debate.
-We are already seeing it being heavily used in analyzing sales conversations to determine the best closing strategies and faster training and onboarding.
+We already see it being heavily used in analyzing sales conversations to determine the best closing strategies and faster training and onboarding.
 I think we will see it make its way into all aspects of the sales process, it is just a matter of which ones and when,” said Jake Spear.

 Evaluating sales performance is one process that needs redefining in the next year.
 Many managers are focusing on the quantity of sales activities, and not on quality, added Jake Spear.